 You Might Be Giving Up the Chance of a Better Fit

 This is one of the biggest cons to staying in a loveless marriage for practical reasons.
 It may be worth it to face some struggles if it means having another chance to find true love.
 "If you are not in love with your partner and are only staying for other reasons, you may be giving up on having fulfillment in the love and relationship area of your life," says Hendrix.
 Further, staying in a monogamous marriage that is sexless will not allow you to experience that very important aspect of life.
-If you stay, says Hendrix, you will deprive yourself of the opportunity to find a better fit that will increase your happiness and satisfy your needs.

 You Might Remain Unfulfilled in Your Relationship

 If you decide to stay with your partner, you're taking a chance knowing that things might not work out, despite your best efforts.
 You may never feel fulfilled in the relationship area of your life, which can have detrimental effects on your well-being.
 "It’s stressful to be happy in other areas of your life (i.e. career) but have your relationship be your Achilles heel," says Hendrix.
 "If you have taken your relationship as far as it can go, and you still have little to no fulfillment, it can be hard to accept that this is as good as it gets in that area of your life."
-This can ultimately be very depressing.

 You May Live With Resentment